 Bringing home a Goldendoodle puppy means watching them grow — fast!
-But just how big will your fluffy friend get?
-And when will they stop growing?
+But just how big will your fluffy sweet goldendoodle friend get?
+And, more importantly, when will they stop growing?
+This Goldendoodle growth chart breaks down what to expect month by month so you can check to see your pup is on track for healthy development.

 Understanding Goldendoodle Growth

 Goldendoodles are a cross between a Golden Retriever and a Poodle, and their size can vary depending on which parent’s genes they take after.
-Genetics, diet, and exercise all play key roles in their growth patterns.
+Genetics, diet, and exercise all play key roles in their specific growth patterns.

 Mini, Medium, and Standard Goldendoodle Sizes